curv3d/curv/ideas/language/Update.md

 # Efficient Update of Arrays and Records

-So, I want to explore a nice syntax for incremental update of arrays and records, and also an efficient implementation.
+I want a nice syntax for incremental update of arrays and records, and also an efficient implementation.

+Syntax:
+The current plan is for lists and records to use the same indexing operator, currently `x'i`, where `i` is an integer or string.
+Then `update(x,i,newval)` is the update operation for lists and records.
+Within the sequential assignment sublanguage, `next x'i = newval` is an abbreviation for `next x = update(x,i,newval)`.
+Likewise, `next x.f = newval` is `next x = update(x,"f",newval)`.

 My implementation idea is copy on write: copy the collection if `use_count>1`, then incrementally update.
 This is combined with a function calling convention